Skip to main content

 Last week the Biden administration allowed its own 30-day deadline for Israel to meet specific benchmarks for drastically increasing humanitarian aid into Gaza — or else face potential halt to US arms transfers — to pass without consequence, despite Israel's failure to meet the requirements.

-Some lawmakers who spoke against the measures echoed arguments put forth by the Biden administration that their passage could spoil diplomatic progress towards a ceasefire between Israel and Hezbollah in Lebanon by putting "the wind in the sails" of the Shia militant party and of its Iranian backers.
+Some lawmakers who spoke out against the measures on Wednesday echoed arguments privately distributed by the Biden administration to Senators, including that the joint resolutions' passage could spoil diplomatic progress towards a ceasefire between Israel and Hezbollah in Lebanon by putting "the wind in the sails" of the Shia militant party and its Iranian backers.

 "This signal will be seen as the enemies of Israel, and the enemies of peace, that if they just stick with it, they will win," Sen. Lindsey Graham (R-SC) argued on the floor.

-Yet it remains unclear whether Sanders, Van Hollen and other Democrats will mount another attempt to block arms sales before the new Congress takes office in January.
+It remains unclear whether Sanders, Van Hollen or other lawmakers may mount another attempt to block arms sales before the new Congress takes office in January.

 Republicans’ capture of majorities in both the House and Senate signals reinvigorated support for Israeli Prime Minister Benjamin Netanyahu's direction of the campaign, although President-elect Donald Trump has suggested he wants the Israeli leader to end the war.

-Netanyahu has continued to press the IDF's overstretched battalions onward in Gaza despite objections from IDF's senior leaders, who have warned their forces risk getting bogged down in an endless cycle of fighting.
+Netanyahu has continued to press the IDF's overstretched battalions onward in Gaza despite objections from some senior IDF leaders, who have warned their forces risk getting bogged down in an endless cycle of fighting.

 The Biden administration called on Israel once again to end to the campaign after the killing of Hamas leader Yahya Sinwar last month but has continued to send arms.